rebelsky/sams-assorted-musings-reflections/week-in-review-2020-01-20.md

 post those as musings but, well, things didn't happen as planned.
 That is, although I wrote weekly reports, I didn't post them.
 But perhaps it's time to start again.
 Here's a slightly edited version of this week's report, which I sent to my family yesterday.
+When I send them to my family, I call them "DadR's week in review", but for my readers, they'll just be "SamR's week in review".

 ---